rapha3lm/olt/README.md

     );

 ####Notes:
-Providing both data will generate a progressive lens;
+Providing both data will generate a progressive lens.
-Accepts data as strings, integer number or floating number;
+Accepts data as strings, integer number or floating number.
 Both near or far data can be undefined.

 ####Near data